MohamedShahmi/MohamedShahmi/README.md

 # HI, I'm Shahmi 👋

 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning and improving IT related matters
+- 🌱 I’m currently learning and improving IT tools and new technologies
 - 💞️ I’m looking to collaborate on IT related works
 - 📫 Cotact me via mohamedshahmi007@gmail.com